p2panda/handbook/website/docs/tutorials/tauri.md

 :::info Where did all this come from?

-You can scaffold a tauri project using their `create-tauri-app` tool which is available via `cargo`, `npm` and more.
+You can scaffold a Tauri project using their `create-tauri-app` tool which is available via `cargo`, `npm` and more.
 This very project was scaffolded in that way.
 More information on their ["Quick Start"](https://tauri.app/v1/guides/getting-started/setup/) page.

 :::

-Ok, let's get into some code now, we'll step through building a tauri app, starting our node and getting access to useful logs.
+Ok, let's get into some code now, we'll step through building a Tauri app, starting our node and getting access to useful logs.

-#### Build the tauri app
+#### Build the Tauri app

 ```rust
 // src/main.rs